felipealbuq/GAVIA/README.md

 To learn more about Stable Diffusion and A-frame, take a look at the following resources:

-- [Stable Diffusion Documentation](https://huggingface.co/runwayml/stable-diffusion-v1-5) - learn about Diffusers and Stable Diffusion.
+- [Stable Diffusion Documentation](https://huggingface.co/docs/diffusers/en/using-diffusers/conditional_image_generation) - learn about Diffusers and Stable Diffusion.

+- [Inpainting Documentation](https://huggingface.co/docs/diffusers/en/using-diffusers/inpaint) - learn about Diffusers and Inpaiting.

 - [A-Frame Documentation](https://aframe.io/docs/1.5.0/introduction/) - learn about A-Frame features and API.